sh-miR/designer/README.md

 ##How to test?

-ALL tests are located in folder tests.
+All tests are located in folder tests.
 To run all tests type in every location in virtualenv:
-	nosetests tests
+* nosetests tests

 To run specific test type:
-	nosetests tests.module:ClassName.function_name
+* nosetests tests.module:ClassName.function_name
-	for example:
-		nosetests tests.test_shmir_designer:TestShmir.test_input
+* for example: nosetests tests.test_shmir_designer:TestShmir.test_input